tgsn-co/coding_standards/README.md

 Driving principles:
 - keep things low touch
 - focus on productivity and being practical over being formal
 - differentiate between different use cases.
-Exploratory work does not perfectly formatted and unit tested code, production work maybe does, maybe does not.
+Multiple use cases might apply to your work

-We are building these publicly so others can contribute or adopt what we have done if interested.
+We are building these publicly so other organizations can contribute or adopt what we have done if interested.
+Our main use cases at the time of writing are convenience tools to make the org more efficient, data exploratory work with occasional focus on social media.

 # Updates and to do
 - 23 May 2024: created repo, keeping everything in readme for now.
 Might move to something nicer later.

+# Standards

+## Where to keep code

+Generally speaking, we consider good pracrtice to have code live in repository or a code snippet.
+Whether it's a one-off work or a big project.

+## When creating any a repo

+Make sure to:

+- think if it needs to be private or ok to be public
+- who else might want to use the repo and what for (the answer could well be nobody ever)
+- a readme file listing:
+  - what is contained in the repo and what it can be used for
+  - intended audience
+  - how to use the repo, ideally with detailed steps if needed

+- if writing code, make sure not to include any credentials
+- flat data files should not live in a repo

-# Use case: non-production Python projects
+## When creating non-production Python projects

-We are looking to be inspired by [PEP 8](https://peps.python.org/pep-0008/#introduction), but keep it low touch.
+We take inspiration by [PEP 8](https://peps.python.org/pep-0008/#introduction), but keep it low touch.

 Proposed standards and principles: